 Authorising organisations must not alter, amend or add to the clinical content of this document (sections 4, 5 and 6); such action will invalidate the clinical sign-off with which it is provided.
-In addition, authorising organisations must not alter [section 3](#) (characteristics of staff).
-Sections 2 and 7 can be edited within the designated editable fields provided, but only for the purposes for which these sections are provided, namely the responsibilities and governance arrangements of the NHS organisation using the PGD.
-The fields in section 2 and 7 cannot be used to alter, amend or add to the clinical content.
+In addition, authorising organisations must not alter [section 3](#) (Characteristics of staff).
+Sections 2 and 7 can be edited within the designated editable fields provided, but only for the purposes for which these sections are provided, namely the responsibilities and governance arrangements of the NHS-commissioned service using the PGD.
+The fields in section 2 and 7 cannot be used to alter, amend to or add to the clinical content.
 Such action will invalidate the UKHSA clinical content authorisation which is provided in accordance with the regulations.
-The legal validity of this PGD is contingent on those authorising sections 2 and 7 complying with the above.
+The legal validity of this PGD is contingent on those authorising section 2 and 7 complying with the above.

 Operation of this PGD is the responsibility of commissioners and service providers.
-The final authorised copy of this PGD should be kept by the authorising organisation completing [section 2](#) for 8 years after the PGD expires if the PGD relates to adults only and for 25 years after the PGD expires if the PGD relates to children only, or adults and children.
+The final authorised copy of this PGD should be kept by the authorising organisation completing [section 2](#) for 25 years after the PGD expires.
 Provider organisations adopting authorised versions of this PGD should also retain copies for the periods specified above.